Shweta2024/cars-engage-2022/README.md

 # Objective

-The ultimate goal of this project is to develop an application that the Automotive Industry could use to harness data to make informed decisions.
-It helps to find out which is the most popular car on the basis of its engine type, fuel type, mileage, model, etc. It will help them to figure out the trending designs of cars and can use those reports to accordingly manipulate the design of the cars,by making them more optimized, customer-centric, and innovative.
-It also allows them to find out the relation between different parameters like how exactly the prices vary with the independent variables.And with the help of customer segmentation, they can find which group of people prefers which features.
+- The ultimate goal of this project is to develop an application that the Automotive Industry could use to harness data to make informed decisions.
+- It helps to find out which is the most popular car **on the basis** of its engine type, fuel type, mileage, model, etc.
+- It will help them to figure out the trending designs of cars and can use those reports to accordingly **manipulate the design of the cars**,by making them more      **optimized, customer-centric, and innovative**.
+- It also allows them to **find out the relation between** different parameters like how exactly the prices vary with the independent variables.
+With the help of **customer segmentation**, they can find which group of people prefers which features.

 # Why this Project?

 Quick and accurate analysis of data is something that cannot be neglected in the automotive industry.
 The scale of data that is available to us is huge and it is tedious to find out reports from it manually, also there are chances of making errors while calculating.
 All these complexities make the traditional quantitative approaches to analysis inappropriate.
-This led to the need for the development of this application, with the help of Machine Learning concepts, we can easily find out the variations of one feature with respect to others accurately in a very less time.
+This led to the need for the development of this application, with the help of Machine Learning concepts, we can easily **find out the variations of one feature with respect to others accurately in a very less time.**

 # General Information about the Project